Academic Catalogs

 Course Objectives

 • 1.
-Recall and perform appropriate warm-up exercises and techniques
+Demonstrate warm-up exercises and techniques.

 Lecture Content